Spookies: Home media

 The film was released on VHS in the U.S. by Sony Video but eventually went out of print.
 Spookies was also released on VHS in the UK by Palace Video, alongside Evil Dead 2, featuring artwork by Graham Humphries.

 In 2003, Vipco released a Region 2 PAL DVD as part of their Vipco's Screamtime Collection series.

 In 2017, the film was released on DVD by French company Intercontinental Film and Video under the title Les Spookie.
 Despite its French title, the audio language is English and the disc claims to be sourced from a new HD interpositive 2K scan.
 This DVD is playable in regions 1, 2 and 5.

 In 2019, the Vinegar Syndrome label released Spookies on Blu-ray and DVD, marking the first time that Spookies has been released in the Blu-ray format.
 This two-disc release includes a 4K restoration of the film, along with two feature-length documentaries on the film and Vipco, and a number of other special features.
 It received a standard edition release, as well as two variant limited edition releases with slipcovers—one featuring artwork by Earl Kessler, and the other featuring art by Gary Pullin.
 The Vinegar Syndrome website also offered a limited edition LP record of the film's soundtrack on colored vinyl.

 Legacy

 On September 19, 2015, the Hudson Horror Show festival held a 35 mm screening of Spookies (as a double feature with the 1978 film The Toolbox Murders) at the Alamo Drafthouse in Yonkers, New York, featuring appearances by stars Peter Iasillo Jr. and Anthony Valbiro in person.

 A 35 mm print of the film was also screened by American Cinematheque on October 24 of that year at the 10th annual "Dusk-to-Dawn Horrorthon", held at the Aero Theatre in Santa Monica, California.

 On October 17, 2022, Los Angeles film programmers Cinematic Void, partners of the American Cinematheque, held a 35 mm screening of Spookies at the Los Feliz Theatre.

+In late 2023, the film was featured in the video game High on Lifes DLC, High on Knife, where it is watchable in its entirety through the game's inter-dimensional cable feature.
+It was later featured again in the 2026 sequel, High on Life 2, where commentary by characters played by the members of RedLetterMedia talk over it in the game's movie theater feature.

 On August 12, 2024, original co-writer Frank Farel announced on The Barrens Hideout podcast that he is in the early phases of developing an "anti-sequel" to the original film.